Kenco Group

-Kenco Group, or Kenco, is a privately held Chattanooga, TN-based company that provides logistics services.
+Kenco Group, or Kenco, is a privately held Chattanooga, Tennessee, United States–based company that provides logistics services.
 Kenco specializes in distribution and fulfillment, transportation management, material handling services, and warehouse real estate management.
 The company is known for being the largest woman-owned third party logistics company in the United States.
-Its headquarters is located in Chattanooga, Tennessee.

 History

 Kenco was founded in August 1950 by Jim Kennedy Jr. and Sam Smartt under the name Cherokee Warehouses.
 Cherokee Warehouses owned a single 100,000 square-foot warehouse in Chattanooga, Tennessee.
 Cherokee Warehouses became Kenco with the signing of its first dedicated contract warehousing arrangement with Dupont in 1967.

 As of 2015, Kenco was managing over 30 million square feet of warehouse space in North America.

 In June 2017, Kenco announced that Denis Reilly will succeed Jane Kennedy Greene as president and chief executive officer.
 Jane Kennedy Greene will remain chairwoman of the board of directors.
 Denis Reilly was previously the chief executive officer of St. George Logistics.